-Distribution of safety documents to sources outside of XX by any employee will be considered a violation of the confidentiality statement, which is accepted by the employee in his/her individual employment agreement and according to the Company Business Policy.
+Distribution of safety documents to sources outside of our company by any employee will be considered a violation of the confidentiality statement, which is accepted by the employee in his/her individual employment agreement and according to the company business policy.

-Accountable Manager:
+Accountable Manager: Name: Signature:

-Name:

-Signature:

-Source: JAA SMS Training course, 08.2009, amended by FOCA, 07.2017.
+Source: JAA SMS Training course, 08.2009, amended by FOCA, 07.2017 / 21.12.2021.